 When Ahchoo first appears, he and Robin fight Prince John's knights with a style Robin calls "Praying Mantis".
 Praying Mantis is an actual martial art - a style of Kung Fu emphasizing grabbing your opponent and bringing him to the ground - but it is nothing like the slapstick techniques that Robin and Ahchoo use.

 In the Jerusalem prison, when the head guard Muktar asks Chuchim for the tongue looseners to use to get Robin Hood to talk, three of the other prisoners gasp in horror, and at the same time, mimic the "See-no-evil Hear-no-evil Speak-no-evil" pose.

-Director trademark (Mel Brooks): A character says, "Walk this way."
+DIRECTOR_TRADEMARK (Mel Brooks): A character says, "Walk this way."
 The character(s) this line is said to mimic the way the speaker walks.
 In this film, Robin and the guards mimic Rottingham's pompous stride.

 When the old man at the archery contest is revealed to be Robin Hood, the crowd does a fist whirl and "woof, woof" chant.
-This is an homage to late night talk show host Arsenio Hall, whose audience members sitting in the "Dog House" section of the audience would whirl their fists and bark like dogs.
+This is an homage to late night talk show host Arsenio Hall, whose audience members sitting in the "Dog pound" section of the audience would whirl their fists and bark like dogs.

 The trivia items below may give away important plot points.